 is the Contents Page

 For first time visitors to the region, be careful how you use the suggested walking times.
 The times given are the normal range for fit experienced walkers who are used to the conditions (experience elsewhere often means little in Tasmania as you will find out).
 The times are only walking times and most groups should add an extra 1 to 2 hours to each section to account for rest and photographic stops.
 Walkers not used to tasmanian mud and scrambling with packs often find they take much longer than the suggested times and this is normal.
 Some writers have stated the times in the guide are fanciful but they are not, as I have beaten every time in the book, but also have taken longer myself at the start of a trip when I am less fit and am loaded with 14 days food.
 Once you have done 1 or 2 days, you will know how your times compare to the given times and will be able to adjust your estimates accordingly.
-To suggest a time range of 2 to 7 hours would be not very helpful so I hope readers understand why I have given the average range (example - 2.5 to 4 hours) for fit experienced walkers.

 Some have asked for an online version - see my online policy page about why we have not done this yet.
 Here is also an explanation of what our maps include and how we intend they be used.